gottacatchenall/ms_false_negatives/README.md

 false-negatives in interaction data, and that these positive associations are rampant in existing network data.
-Second, observed co-occurrence is often equated with meaningful interaction strength, but this is not necessarily the case @Blanchet2020CooNot---a true “non-interaction" would require that neither of two species, regardless of whether they co-occur, exhibit any meaningful effect on the fitness of the other.
-So, although co-occurrence is not directly indicative of an interaction, it is a precondition for interactions, and therefore observations of “non-interactions” between pairs of species that are outside of the union of both species ranges do not provide any information about that interaction, i.e. they should be excluded from consideration.
+Second, observed co-occurrence is often equated with meaningful interaction strength, but this is not necessarily the case [@Blanchet2020CooNot]---a true “non-interaction" would require that neither of two species, regardless of whether they co-occur, exhibit any meaningful effect on the fitness of the other.
+So, although co-occurrence is not directly indicative of an interaction, it is a precondition for an interaction.
+Therefore observations of “non-interactions” between pairs of species that are outside of the union of both species ranges do not provide any information about that interaction, i.e. they should be excluded from consideration.

 Here, we illustrate how our confidence that a pair of species we believe to not interact highly depends on sampling effort, and suggest that surveys of species